Find out about the Aid Funded Business service, which helps UK companies win business from aid agency funded projects worldwide.

 Humanitarian aid organisations such as the United Nations and Non-Governmental Organisations (NGOs) give relief to people affected by natural disasters such as hurricanes and typhoons, and those displaced by man-made disasters such as civil wars.

-The Aid Funded Business service helps your company find out about the work of these organisation, and how you can supply goods and service to support their work.
+The Aid Funded Business service helps your company find out about the work of these organisations, and how you can supply goods and service to support their work.

 There are opportunities for every size of company and sector, but the most needed products and consultancy are in: